build-on-aws/content/posts/practical-cloud-guide/creating-and-managing-organizations/index.md

 ![Organization support plans](./images/support_plans.png)

 - Secure the root or Management account.
-You should avoid using the the root account for administrative tasks and workloads.
-You should enable [multi-factor authentication](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for the root account.
+Avoid using the the root account for administrative tasks and workloads.
+- Enable [multi-factor authentication](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for the root account.
 - Create alternate contacts for billing, operations, and security accounts to ensure notifications are properly routed.
 Consider using email distribution lists to reach multiple team members.

 ### Organization Units (OU)